-Meet the Armory Series — a new line of drums from Mapex that looks great, boasts lots of professional features, and is very affordable.
+Meet the Mapex Armory review and series — a new line of drums from Mapex that looks great, boasts lots of professional features, and is very affordable.
 But unlike many other kits in its price category, Armory’s unusual bearing edges (the points circling the top and bottom of the shell that contact the drumhead film) command the forefront of Mapex’s promotional promises.

 Also available on the company’s Mydentity and Mars series drums, these new SONIClear bearing edges are cut with a unique profile designed to help heads seat better on the shell and tune more easily.
 While that alone is an intriguing highlight, Mapex managed to pack a load of cool and even surprising features into the package.

 Mapex Armory Drums: An Edge On The Competition